kustomzone/svelte-template/README.md

 ## Installation

-You can install this template in at three different ways:
+You can install this template in at least three different ways:

 1. Using `degit`: